Hero

 Grant looked at his grandmother in astonishment.

 “I have no idea what happened after that.
-And don’t ask why I kept this to myself.
-If I showed it to your parents, it wouldn’t change anything, and I’d never see it again.
+I considered sharing it with your parents, but it wouldn’t have changed anything, and no one would have ever seen it again.
 The truth has no value in a house built on lies.
-I give it to you as a reminder.
-You have never been and never will be alone.
-You have more help available than poor Thaddeus could ever dream of, and I pray you find something that will do you some good.
-Remember, two things can be true at once.
-You’re enduring a kind of pain no one else can understand, a pain that sometimes leads to despair.
-But you also have deeper feelings and a strength that your brother, the future and probably one-term president of the United States, will never understand.”
+It should be with you.
+You have deeper feelings and a strength that your parents and brother, the future and probably one-term president of the United States, will never possess.”
 She squeezed Grant’s hand and stood to leave.
-“Now, Maybelle is waiting for me.
-Remember what I said.
+“Maybelle is waiting.
 Sleep well.
-And leave your burdens at the door to your dreams.
+Always leave your burdens at the door to your dreams.
 My hero.”